The Hong Kong Police Force has distinguished itself as one of the oldest, yet most modern, police forces in the world.

 The PR Wing plays an important role in enlisting public support in maintaining law and order by engaging the community, leveraging technologies and social media platforms, as well as working in partnership with the media to foster good relations with all sections of the community.
 Information about police activities is disseminated to local and overseas media round the clock.

-Whilst daily patrol and anti-crime duties are covered by Patrol Sub-units and Emergency Units, respective Regional Command and Control Centres (RCCCs) are responsible for the coordination and deployment of Police resources within Regions.
-RCCCs would monitor all events/ incidents within the Regions, and keep Police Headquarters and other relevant Government departments informed of any significant matters.
+Whilst daily patrol and anti-crime duties are covered by Patrol Sub-units and Emergency Units, respective Regional Command and Control Centres (RCCCs) are responsible for the co-ordination and deployment of Police resources within Regions.
+RCCCs would monitor all events/incidents within the Regions, and keep Police Headquarters and other relevant government departments informed of any significant matters.

 Regional traffic units are responsible for road accident investigation, publicity on road safety and day-to-day traffic enforcement.
 The Traffic Warden Corps assists in enforcing laws relating to parking offences and idling vehicle engines as well as in regulating traffic.

-The Organized Crime and Triad Bureau (OCTB) co- ordinates Force-wide resources in combating serious crimes such as human smuggling and trafficking in persons, syndicated vice, loansharking and unlawful debt collection, illegal bookmaking, firearms and explosives-related crimes as well as major public disorder situations, major disasters and terrorist attacks.
+The Organized Crime and Triad Bureau (OCTB) co- ordinates Force-wide resources in combatting serious crimes such as human smuggling and trafficking in persons, syndicated vice, loansharking and unlawful debt collection, illegal bookmaking, firearms and explosives-related crimes as well as major public disorder situations, major disasters and terrorist attacks.
 It also investigates and targets all activities and crimes related to triad groups.

 The Commercial Crime Bureau investigates serious commercial and financial crimes, forgery of monetary instruments, identity documents, payment cards, currencies and coins.
 It collaborates closely with the Mainland and international law enforcement agencies on the exchange of intelligence and investigation requests in relation to relevant cross-jurisdictional crimes.
 It also adopts a strategic approach by engaging different sectors of the community through the enhanced use of social media and multi-agency co-operations on scam prevention initiatives.
 In May 2017, the Fraud and Money Laundering Intelligence Taskforce was established in collaboration with the Hong Kong Monetary Authority, the Hong Kong Association of Banks and a number of local banks to enhance detection, prevention and disruption of serious financial crimes and money laundering threats in Hong Kong through regular meetings and intelligence exchange.
 To step up combat actions against deception and raise public awareness of various scams, the Anti-Deception Coordination Centre (ADCC) was set up in July in the same year to provide round-the-clock instant advisory services for the general public.
 In November 2023, ADCC and ten major retail banks established the Anti-Deception Alliance where bank representatives and police work together at a co-location centre for direct communication and enhanced operational effectiveness on crime proceeds interception and scam intervention.